learn-monogame/learn-monogame.github.io/docs/tutorial/starting-shader/README.md

 ### Use the assets

-In the `Draw` method, add the follow code:
+In the `Draw` method, add the following code:

 ```csharp
 protected override void Draw(GameTime gameTime) {